The DSP blocks within the Xilinx devices can perform many different functions, including:

 - General logic

-DSP48 slice registers within Xilinx devices contain only resets, and not sets.
-Accordingly, unless necessary, do not code a set (value equals logic 1 upon an applied signal) around multipliers, adders, counters, or other logic that can be implemented within a DSP48 slice.
-Additionally, avoid asynchronous resets, since the DSP slice only supports synchronous reset operations.
-Code resulting in sets or asynchronous resets may produce suboptimal results in terms of area, performance, or power.
+DSP58 slice registers within Xilinx devices contain only resets, and not sets.
+Accordingly, unless necessary, do not code a set (value equals logic 1 upon an applied signal) around multipliers, adders, counters, or other logic that can be implemented within a DSP58 slice.

 Many DSP designs are well-suited for the Xilinx architecture.
 To obtain best use of the architecture, you must be familiar with the underlying features and capabilities so that design entry code can take advantage of these resources.